-Smile and say cheese, doll.
-It’s time to celebrate the beloved party staple that never gets old — the cheese plate.
-Today we welcome into the salon Tia Keenan, the famed Chef Fromager and author of the new book, The Art of the Cheese Plate, and you’re invited.
-So grab a glass of Amaro and a chunk of old-world pecorino and listen in as Tia slices through the confusion and shares her no-fail tips for creating and serving a memorable plateau de fromage.
+Today we’re honoring the beloved party staple that never gets old: the cheese plate.
+Grab a glass of Amaro and a chunk of old-world Pecorino, and listen in as Tia Keenan, the famed Chef Fromager and author of The Art of the Cheese Plate, shares her tips for creating and serving a memorable plateau de fromage.

 Let’s start at the beginning.
 What’s your advice for selecting cheeses for a cheese plate?

 Develop the same kind of relationship with your local cheesemonger that you have with your butcher or fishmonger.
 Cheese is seasonal and always in flux, and even though I’m considered a cheese expert, I still default to a cheesemonger’s familiarity with his or her own products.
 To guide the cheesemonger, provide him or her with one word to describe the texture you want and another word to describe the flavor.
 For instance, crumbly and salty, or creamy and tangy.
 The cheesemonger can guide your choices from there.

 What about pairings?
 What are your tips for choosing foods and condiments to pair with cheese?